Or1ano/SNN-Learning/README.md

 # SNN-Learning
-This is a collection of learning resources about SNNs
+This is a personal collection of learning resources about SNNs